amethyst/rustrogueliketutorial/book/src/chapter_36.md

 }
 ```

 You'll notice that this has all of the data we've been building into each map builder - and nothing else.
 It's intentionally generic - we'll be passing it to builders, and letting them work on it.
 Notice that all the fields are *public* - that's because we're passing it around, and there's a good chance that anything that touches it will need to access any/all of its contents.

+The `BuilderMap` also needs to facilitate the task of taking snapshots for debugger viewing of maps as we work on algorithms.
 We're going to put one function into `BuilderMap` - to handle snapshotting development:

 ```rust
 impl BuilderMap {